There’s a reason we call it global climate change. It’s happening everywhere, and all of Earth’s inhabitants are in it together.

 The best of those strategies center on letting nature take the lead.
 They balance “gray,” human-built infrastructure with natural “green” infrastructure that provides powerful protections courtesy of nature.
 We are keenly aware that if we protect nature, nature can protect us.

 Forests are a great example.
 In Eastern Washington’s dry forests, tools such as thinning and controlled burning help restore the landscape while strengthening resilience to droughts and wildfires.
-But until recently, guidelines for restoring broad, dry forest landscapes were not well defined, explains forest ecologist Ryan Haugo.
+But until recently, guidelines for restoring broad, dry forest landscapes were not well defined, explains Ryan Haugo, TNC Oregon's director of conservation.
 “Here in the Pacific Northwest, we developed an approach to assess restoration needs across vast forest landscapes.
 That approach now also guides efforts as far afield as the central Appalachians.”

 We’ve led the way in shoreline protection, too.
 As sea level rises and more frequent storms erode shorelines, coastal communities and developments are more vulnerable than ever.
 We see this in Washington, and we see it worldwide.

 Natural “green structures,” such as marshes and coral reefs, slow approaching waves and accumulate sediment to ensure resilient coasts.
 When those natural defenses are compromised, we help nature rebuild.

 At Port Susan Bay in Puget Sound, we removed dikes that had starved a portion of tidal marsh of sediment and fresh water for decades.
 In the area we helped restore, nature quickly began adding new sediment, and now it is accumulating fast enough to protect the ecosystem and its wildlife as sea levels rise.
 Resiliency is on the rebound.